Saturday Night Live parodies of Joe Biden: Jim Carrey (2020)

 Jim Carrey portrayed Biden for the beginning of the forty-sixth season of SNL.
 Carrey first appeared as Biden on October 3, 2020.
 Throughout the season, Carrey's Biden appeared frequently alongside his real-life running mate Kamala Harris, portrayed by Maya Rudolph.
 On December 19, 2020, Carrey announced that he would step down from playing Biden, saying he only ever intended to play him for six weeks.

 Carrey's portrayal of Biden garnered mixed reactions from both viewers and critics.
 Criticisms of Carrey's performance characterized it as being too energetic, which contrasted with the actual Biden, who was perceived as "slow and boring".
 Cartoonist Rob Rogers remarked Carrey got aspects of his portrayal right, such as Biden's vocal inflections and "creepiness," but failed to capture "the whole thing."
 Writing for Vanity Fair, Karen Valby summarized her issue with Carrey's performance, "[Carrey] gives a bad Joe Biden when the country has never needed a good Joe Biden more."

 Alex Moffat (2020–2021)

 Alex Moffat replaced Carrey to portray Biden on December 19, 2020.

-James Austin Johnson (2021–present)
+James Austin Johnson (2021–2022)

 James Austin Johnson debuted his Biden impersonation during SNL's Season 47 premiere.